-Distribution of high school units required and/or recommended.
-Specify the distribution of academic C5 high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
+C5 Distribution of high school units required and/or recommended.
+Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Units Units

-Required Recommended
+Distribution of high school units Required Recommended

 Total academic units 17

 English 4

 Mathematics 4

 Science 3

 Of these, units that must be lab 2

 Foreign language 3

 Social studies 2

 History 1

 Academic electives

 Computer Science

 Visual/Performing Arts

 Other (specify)

-C6-C7: Basis for Selection

-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:

-Open admission policy as described above for all students

-Open admission policy as described above for most students, but-selective admission for out-of-state students selective admission to some programs other (explain):
+C6 C6-C7: Basis for Selection Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain):

-C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking general (not including programs with specific criteria) admissions decisions.

-Very Important Important Considered Not Considered
+Academic Very Important Important Considered Not Considered

-Academic

-Rigor of secondary school record х
+Rigor of secondary school record X •

 Class rank Х

-Academic GPA Х
+Academic GPA X

-Standardized test scores х
+Standardized test scores Х

-Application Essay х
+Application Essay Χ

-Recommendation(s) Х
+Recommendation(s) Χ

-Nonacademic
+Nonacademic Very Important Important Considered Not Considered

 Interview Х

-Extracurricular activities х
+Extracurricular activities Х

 Talent/ability Х

-Character/personal qualities х
+Character/personal qualities Х

 First generation Х

 Alumni/ae relation Х

-Geographical residence х
+Geographical residence Х

-State residency х
+State residency Х

-Religious affiliation/commitment Х
+Religious affiliation/commitment X

-Racial/ethnic status х

-Volunteer work х
+Volunteer work X

-Work experience Х
+Work experience X

-Level of applicant's interest х
+Level of applicant's interest X